Getting Started with iOS

 - Flip to the Downloads page.

-- Under Components, install Command Line Tools, iOS 6.1 Simulator and iOS 5.1 Simulator.
+- Under Components, install Command Line Tools and any iOS Simulators that show up.

 After they finish downloading, close Xcode.